HealthengineAU/bucket-antivirus-function/README.md

 This was forked from https://github.com/wiley/bucket-antivirus-function

-The upstream project hasn't been updated in quite a while and still expects a Python 3.7 environment that AWS has deprecated.
+The upstream project has updated to Python 3.12 as well.
-Our fork has been updated to work with Python 3.9
+However they have moved to needing Kafka, so rather than track that, incorporate their changes that allow us to get to Python 3.12

 ### SSL CA Certificate